tap349/tap349.github.io/_posts/2017-11-25-react-native-updating-component.md

   from `mapStateToProps()` and `mapDispatchToProps()` which are merged into the component's props (when component is connected).

+  NOTE: when component is created inside navigator scene, it longer
+        receives new props which are usually passed as route params unless that scene is rendered again explicitly (say, when pushing its route into the navigator stack). in other words, chain of updates doesn't survive navigator transitions.

 - new state is received

   `setState()` is called inside component.